TrangPham/django-admin-confirm/docs/development_process.md

 The integration tests are set up within docker.
 I recommend running the integration tests only in docker.

 Docker is also set to mirror local folder so that you can edit code/tests and don't have to rebuild to run new code/tests.

+Use `docker-compose -f docker-compose.dev.yml up -d --force-recreate` if you need to restart the docker containers.
+For example when updating the docker-compose.yml file, but if you change `Dockerfile` you have to rebuild.

 ### Release process